Risks Underpin Falling Chinese Firm Stocks | ExBulletin

 The ruling party has said enforcement of the anti-monopoly law is a priority this year, especially for tech companies that dominate e-commerce, social media and entertainment and thrive in finance, medical services. and other areas.

-Party leaders fear that Tencent Holding Ltd., the Alibaba Group and other industry leaders could abuse their dominance to sideline competitors, raise prices, or force suppliers to give them favorable terms, thereby harming the market. their rivals.
+Party leaders fear that Tencent Holding Ltd, the Alibaba Group and other industry leaders could abuse their dominance to sideline competitors, raise prices, or force suppliers to give them favorable terms, thereby hurting their markets. competitors.

 The ruling party is worried about the mountains of customer information collected by e-commerce, ridesharing, social media and other businesses.